How to Grow Marijuana Outdoors

-Growing Marijuana outdoors is a great way to make your own quality pot.
+Growing Marijuana outdoors is a great way to get a big harvest.

 (the image is from greengrasspub)